Mintbase/Grants-Program/applications/skynet-substrate-integration.md

 ## Development Status :open_book:

-Preliminary research has been undertaken into the Polkadot ecosystem generally and substrate development specifically for the purposes of writing this proposal, along with coordinating with the MintbaseFoundation and Parity team member to make sure the the implementation plans and technical details were thorough and sensible.
+Preliminary research has been undertaken into the Mintbase ecosystem generally and substrate development specifically for the purposes of writing this proposal, along with coordinating with the MintbaseFoundation and Parity team member to make sure the the implementation plans and technical details were thorough and sensible.

 ## Development Roadmap :nut_and_bolt: